-You may fail to realize that earning more often equates to spending more.
+What many people fail to realize is that earning more often equals spending more.
 So, what is the real issue?
-Do you need to get your spending under control through budgeting to reduce expenditures or do you find yourself cutting back more and more, and still not having enough money to support yourself?
+Do you need to get your spending under control through budgeting to reduce expenditures, or do you find yourself cutting back more and more and still not having enough money to support yourself?

-Take a good look at yourself and reflect on what is happening with your money.
+Take a good look at your habits and reflect on what is happening with your money.
 Think about these points:

 - When you get a raise or bonus, do you go out and spend it right away?
 Would you call shopping a hobby?